 People want to buy Pinterest stock because the platform has soared in popularity and is totally different from Twitter and Facebook.
 That is a key: being different than the rest.
 Of course Pinterest needs to figure out how to make money, but that seems to be a minor stepping stone in the current world of Internet social media IPOs.
 Pinterest raised $225 million dollars in late 2013 and they just raised another $200 million more in May 2014, and now another $367 million in March 2015.
 They have also said they are planning on raising another $210 million in the coming months.

 How To Buy Pinterest Stock

-Just like the IPO’s of Facebook and Twitter, it will be virtually impossible for any individual investors to get in on the ground floor of a Pinterest IPO.
+Just like the IPO’s of Alibaba, Facebook, and Twitter it will be virtually impossible for any individual investors to get in on the ground floor of a Pinterest IPO.
 Only those who have the right connections or have some long standing relationship with a broker will be able to get shares before the public can.
 That means for individual investors like you and I, buying the stock on the open market once the stock goes public will be the only option.

 Don’t Buy Pinterest Stock Right Away

-By the time the Pinterest IPO happens which would be late 2014 or 2015, investors will have had ample time to see how Facebook and Twitter stock have fared.
+By the time the Pinterest IPO happens which would be sometime in 2015, investors will have had ample time to see how Facebook and Twitter stock have fared.
 If they are both down, why would Pinterest be any different?
 Perhaps then it would be a sign to steer clear and not buy the stock.
 If you do decide to buy, be aware that buying any IPO the first day is risky and especially so for popular and highly publicized stocks like Pinterest might be.